-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level. - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+13.4.
+Additional actions for the implementation of the World Heritage Convention

+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

+Finalization and implementation of the Policy Framework for Sustainable Development of World Heritage Properties in Kenya

+14. Good Practice in the Implementation of the World Heritage Convention

+14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

-Governance
+The State Party of Kenya has; 1.
+A robust endangered species level conservation and management programmes that ensured security surveillance for real time protection and population monitoring.
+E.g for Rhinoceroses and African Elephant species programme.
+2. Has mainstreamed indigenous peoples and local community engagement in wildlife management through establishment of an elaborate wildlife Community Conservancy network.

+14.2 - Define which topics are covered by this example of good practice at the State Party level.

+Istainable Development

+nergies

+ate of Conservation

+anagement

+overnance

+apacity Building

-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Education and Culture of Finland - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+15. Assessment of the Periodic Reporting Exercise

+15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+National Museums of Kenya

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

-State Party Fair
+State Party Good

 Site Managers Good

-UNESCO World Heritage Centre Not applicable
+UNESCO World Heritage Centre Good

-Advisory Bodies Not applicable
+Advisory Bodies Good